palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

 ### Inspect the private key

-First let's take a look at the "raw" pem file (same as under [PEM](#PEM) except it also includes some ec parameters).
+First, let's take a look at the "raw" pem file (same as under [PEM](#PEM) except it also includes some ec parameters).

 ```sh
 $ cat mykey.pem